imliam/php-unique-gmail-address/README.md

 $email->normalizeAddress(); // example@gmail.com
 ```

+> ⚠️ It's best to save and use the email address exactly as the user gave instead of only saving a normalized version.
+If a user enters a denormalized email address, they probably expect any emails they receive to be at that exact address and not the normalized version.

 The `getRegex` and `getRegexWithDelimeters` methods will return a regular expression that can be used to compare the original email address to another one, using a function like `preg_match`:

 ```php